SnapBooksSnapBooks

 Right Hemisphere: The Seat of Sacred Experience

 Modern neuroscience reveals that the right hemisphere of the brain plays a crucial role in religious and spiritual experience.
 Unlike the left hemisphere, which processes language, analysis, and sequential thought, the right hemisphere excels at holistic perception, metaphor, and empathy.
+This enables humans to perceive the interconnectedness of all things and to experience transcendence beyond rational categories.

 Sound, Ritual, and Right-Brain Activation